shred/a4000-bom/content/index.md

 You will need all of the listed components for a working mainboard.
 We recommend that you try to get the components marked as <span class="rare">Rare</span> first, so you won't waste your money on standard components if you fail to get all the rare ones.

 Also be aware that there are six PALs on the list.
 While the JEDEC files are [available at the Amiga Wiki](http://www.amigawiki.de/doku.php?id=en:parts:pld_download#a4000), a GAL capable programmer is required for "flashing" the corresponding GALs.
 They cannot be programmed in-circuit.
-We also recommend to use PLCC sockets, as it might turn out after first tests that they need to be reprogrammed.

-This bill of material only comprises of the components required for the mainboard itself. **The absolute bare minimum for a working machine is:**
+This bill of material only comprises of the components required for the mainboard itself. **The absolute bare minimum for a booting machine is:**

 * This mainboard, fully assembled and tested
-* A power supply
+* A power supply (and a Mate-N-Lok connector/adapter unless an original PSU is used)
 * A CPU board
 * One 2MB SIMM for the Chip RAM